Nov 21, 2024

 by Nadia El-Yaouti | May 15, 2023

-prescription medicine Photo Source: Adobe Stock Image
+Several prescription pill bottles on a white surface.
+Photo Source: Adobe Stock Image

 Two New York men have been charged with healthcare fraud after they attempted and were successful in submitting multiple false and fraudulent claims to Medicare and Medicaid over medically unnecessary prescriptions and other over-the-counter products that were never actually dispensed.
 Additionally, the men are facing charges of paying illegal kickback bribes to facilitate their scheme.